DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 < 76 cm Ku-Band dish for Middle Eastern Channels + FTA , DirecTV.
 Owner only had a small courtyard.

-76 cm Dish low to be hidden from view by shrubs.
-Chinese TV.
+76 cm Dish low and by the side of the home to be hidden from view by shrubs.
+This dish is for Chinese TV ETV.

 76 cm Ku-Band dish for BJU HomeSat.
 High to clear trees in backyard.

 < Evangelistic Satellite TV System for ATN, ACN, 3ABN, LLBN.
 76cm dish on roof hidden by chimney.
-AMC4
+AMC4.
+There is a new dish for this service that now picks up two satellites for many more channels.

 DirecWay {2 way} Satellite Internet and DirecTV Phase III HDTV Dish.
 Phase III dish looks at 3 satellite locations and is also used for spanish & international programming.